students happily roller skate in the campus center

 • Be creative!
 There are lots of posters out there — make your organizations stand out!

-• Make time for a publicity campaign — don't begin advertising two days before your event!
+• Make time for a publicity campaign — start advertising at least two weeks in advance!

 • Remember good publicity is creative and different!